Know Your Customer (KYC): A Comprehensive Guide

 A well-executed KYC process is key to maintaining a secure and transparent financial environment.
 Listed below are some of its benefits:

-• Available Anytime, Anywhere: eKYC allows remote verification, which is convenient especially when a physical store is not accessible.
+• Available Anytime, anywhere: eKYC allows remote verification, which is convenient especially when a physical store is not accessible.

 • Better Risk Management: Verifying customer identity and background helps businesses better manage fraud risks.